susukin0/shebang.io/README.md

     Tor-enabled by default:

-        xterm terminal is routed through Tor out of the box.
+        xterm (mksh)is routed through Tor out of the box.

         IRC chat connects via Tor, providing secure, anonymous access to the Shebang community.